Rokhlin dimension for actions of residually finite groups: Nuclear dimension of the crossed product -algebra

 This is because the associated generalized Bunce-Deddens algebra arises as the crossed product of the dynamical system

 where the connecting maps are induced by the natural maps $G/G_n\onto G/G_{n+1}$ and $X$ turns out to be homeomorphic to the Cantor set.
-From the definition, it is trivial that the resulting action $\alpha$ has Rokhlin dimension $0$ with respect to $\sigma$.
-Hence it follows from \ref{Hauptsatz} that
+From the definition, it is trivial that the resulting action $\alpha$ has Rokhlin dimension $0$ along $\sigma$.
+Hence it follows from~\ref{Hauptsatz} that

-In particular, this is independent of the other results within \cite{Orfanos10}.
+In particular, this is independent of the other results within~\cite{Orfanos10}.
 On the other hand, it is easy to see that generalized Bunce-Deddens algebras are separable, unital, nuclear, quasidiagonal, have a unique tracial state and satisfy the UCT.
-A combination of these facts with \cite[6.2]{MatuiSato14UHF} gives an alternative proof that Bunce-Deddens algebras, associated to regular approximations yielding a box space of finite asymptotic dimension, are classifiable.
+A combination of these facts with~\cite[6.2]{MatuiSato14UHF} gives an alternative proof that Bunce-Deddens algebras, associated to regular approximations yielding a box space of finite asymptotic dimension, are classifiable.

 However, we should mention that it is known by now that \emph{all} generalized Bunce-Deddens algebras are classifiable.
-It follows from the detailed study of the transformation groupoid, which was carried out in \cite{Orfanos10}, that all generalized Bunce-Deddens algebras have strict comparison of positive elements.
-This, in turn, is sufficient to deduce from \cite[6.2]{MatuiSato14UHF} that they are classifiable.
+It follows from the detailed study of the transformation groupoid, which was carried out in~\cite{Orfanos10}, that all generalized Bunce-Deddens algebras have strict comparison of positive elements.
+This, in turn, is sufficient to deduce from~\cite[6.2]{MatuiSato14UHF} that they are classifiable.